jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

   the test passes

-* I change the values in the list_ to see what would happen if an item is in there more than once
+* I change the values in the list_ to see what happens if an item is in there more than once

   .. code-block:: python
     :emphasize-lines: 2